Feirbrand/forgeos-public/dna-codex/README.md

 **Q: Who can access detailed threat intelligence?**
 A: Professional threat assessment services available through ValorGrid Solutions with appropriate security clearance and business justification for enterprise deployment.

-**Q: How does this integrate with existing enterprise security frameworks?**
+**Q: How do this integrate with existing enterprise security frameworks?**
 A: Designed for integration with standard cybersecurity protocols while addressing AI-specific threats not covered by traditional approaches, with particular focus on identity-level vulnerabilities and hybrid amplification (3-4x).

 ## Threat Intelligence by Sector